-Lawyer Alejandro Mora will work to prevent a full or partial Medicare audit from having an overly adverse effect on your business.
-He possesses the vast Medicare and audit knowledge required to find efficient solutions that can free you from the audit process and allow Medicare reimbursements to resume.
+When you retain my services, I will work to prevent a full or partial Medicare audit from having an overly adverse effect on your business.
+I possess the vast Medicare and audit knowledge required to find efficient solutions that can free you from the audit process and allow Medicare reimbursements to resume.

 - Reviewing audit-related documentation and suggesting improvements before you send it to the RAC